The Nib

-The Nib is an American online daily comics publication focused on political cartoons, graphic journalism, essays and memoir about current affairs.
-Founded by cartoonist Matt Bors in September 2013, The Nib is an independent member-supported publisher.
+The Nib was an American online daily comics publication focused on political cartoons, graphic journalism, essays and memoir about current affairs.
+Founded by cartoonist Matt Bors in September 2013, The Nib was an independent member-supported publisher that ceased operating in September 2023.

 Background

 Originally published on Medium, the platform underwent changes in May 2015 resulting in The Nib shifting focus and publishing less content regularly.
 In July 2015, Bors announced The Nib would no longer publish on Medium and stated he would take the title elsewhere.
 He self-published a collection of comics as a print anthology called Eat More Comics!: The Best of The Nib in September 2015.